Lancaster Support Processes

 Tab Content: ILSP

 When you register with the Disability Service we will ask you to provide appropriate evidence of your condition.
 We will then use your evidence along with any further information we have gathered to produce an Inclusive Learning and Support Plan (ILSP).
 The ILSP will highlight the characteristics of your condition, how these may impact your academic studies and will make recommendations about reasonable adjustments that your department and the exams team should put in place to support your studies.
-We will ask you to view and approve your ILSP before we share it with your department.
+We will ask you to check and approve your ILSP on your student portal.
+This will allow your department to view the ILSP.
 Your ILSP is a living document and can be amended.
-Your ILSP will be available to view on your student portal for your reference.
+Your ILSP will remain to view on your student portal for your reference.

 All disabled students can have an ILSP as this is the definitive record of what support will be put in place.
 We recommend that all disabled students have an ILSP, and you can ask us to change it if you want if your circumstances develop or change in any way.